semikolan-co/Instalyzer/README.md

 # Instalyzer
-Instalyzer an approach to Improve Instagram's Searching Algorithm
+Instalyzer is an application enabling you to search through Instagram's content providing additional functionalities.

 ## Installation
 <!-- Stting Up Local Enviroment for React Project -->